calvin-xu0/tinyapp/README.md

 An example of a user's personalized list of shortened URLs can be seen above.

-!["Example of creating a new TinyURL"](docs/url-edit-page.png) Creating a new shortened link is simple and easy.
+!["Example of creating a new TinyURL"](docs/url-edit-page.png) Details of your shortened link with a log of visits can be seen on the edit page.

 ## Dependencies